-2021 is a decisive year as the World Health Organization launched its NTD Road Map 2021-2030, which sets global targets and milestones to prevent, control, eliminate or eradicate these diseases.
+2021 has been a decisive year: the World Health Organization launched its NTD Road Map 2021-2030, which sets global targets and milestones to prevent, control, eliminate or eradicate these diseases.
 By 2030, it aims to reduce the number of people requiring treatment by 90 per cent.

 Sightsavers is proud to work with a network of local and global partners, supporting governments in more than 30 countries to combat NTDs.
 Together, we have delivered over 1.2 billion treatments to communities at risk since 2001.

 Our largest multiple NTD programme to date is the UK aid-funded Ascend West and Central Africa programme, which aims to treat and make major progress in eliminating five diseases in 13 countries over the next three years.
 It also supported ministries in 11 programme countries with COVID-19 prevention and preparedness mass media behaviour change campaigns – so far reaching more than 115 million people.